On the symplectic geometry of branched hyperbolic surfaces in genus two: Revisiting one-holed tori

 There are two important observations to keep in mind.
 First, those polygons may not be convex (see Figure~\ref{fig:polygon-non-convex}).
 This typically occurs when the angle between $g_a$ and $g_b$ is small, or, as we will see in Proposition~\ref{prop:twist-coordinate-is-geometric-distance}, when the twist coordinate is large.

 Second, the polygons are oriented and each of the two components of $\chi_t(\Sigma,\psl)$ gives rise to polygons with opposite orientation.
 The polygons have a signed area.
-For instance, in the upper half-plane, the area is computed by integration against the symplectic form $(dx\wedge dy)/y^2$, which ensures that anti-clockwise oriented triangles have positive area.
-The signed area of the polygon associated to $[\rho]\in\chi_t(\Sigma,\psl)$ is directly connected to the Toledo number $\Tol([\rho])$ of $[\rho]$ defined by Burger--Iozzi--Wienhard~\cite{BIW}.
-Recall that the absolute value of the Toledo number only depends on the value of $t<2$.
-More precisely, we have
+For instance, in the upper half-plane, the area may be computed by integration against the symplectic form $(dx\wedge dy)/y^2$, which ensures that anti-clockwise oriented triangles have positive area.
+As we will see in Lemma~\ref{lem:toledo-and-l_a-one-holed-torus}, the signed area of the polygon associated to $[\rho]\in\chi_t(\Sigma,\psl)$ is directly related to the \emph{Toledo number} of $[\rho]$ defined by Burger--Iozzi--Wienhard~\cite{BIW}.
+Recall that for $[\rho]\in \chi_t(\Sigma,\psl)$, we have